sl-design-system/components/website/src/categories/components/tabs/usage.md

 With these options, you can tweak the appearance of the tabs in Figma.
 They are available in the Design Panel so you can compose the spinner to exactly fit the user experience need for the use case you are working on.

 ### Tab List
+The tab list provides the options to set up the version of the component that you need.

 |Item|Options|Description|
 |-|-|-|
 |Subtitles|`'on', 'of'`|Toogle to display the subtitle in the tabs. |